|Back to Back Issues Page|

 Take a moment to read it.

-The Windows 10 Anniversary update, issued on the 2nd August, didn't go completely without a hitch.
+The Windows 10 Anniversary update, issued on the 2nd August, didn't go according to plan.

 Those who were eager to install and take advantage of the new features, such as sketching on a screenshot (called Windows Ink) also found their webcams stopped working.